On the stability and instability of Kelvin-Stuart cat's-eye flows: Acknowledgement

 \section{Acknowledgement}

-Z. Lin is partially supported by the NSF under Grants DMS-1715201 and DMS-2007457.
-H. Zhu is partially supported by National Key R $\&$ D Program of China under Grant 2021YFA1002400, NSF of China under Grant 12101306 and NSF of Jiangsu Province, China under Grant BK20210169.
+This work was completed largely while ZL was at the Georgia Institute of Technology, where he was supported by the NSF under Grant DMS-2007457.
+ZL is currently supported by the National Natural Science Foundation of China under Grant 12494544.
+HZ is supported by the National Key R\&D Program of China under Grant 2021YFA1002400, the National Natural Science Foundation of China under Grants 12101306 and 12471229, and the Natural Science Foundation of Jiangsu Province under Grants BK20210169 and BK20250169.
+The authors also thank Siqi Ren for helpful discussions concerning Taylor's solutions.

 \end{CJK*}